javiermunooz/ColourPalette/README.md

 # Colour Palette

 _This simple Python-Tkinter app allows you to select a picture from your local file system and display an associated 6-colour palette.
-You can also make use of the ColourPalette module as an API for your own applications._
+You can also make use of the ColourPalette module as an API for your own application._

 _ColourPalette applies KMeans algorithm on a picture in order to extract its most relevant colours._